Getting a graduate job

 - CV workshops to help you show off your skills and stand out from the crowd

-- interview preparation so that you can build your confidence before the real thing
+- interview preparation to build your confidence

-The Careers and Employability Centre is an amazing resource which has massively helped me search and apply for graduate schemes and jobs.”Joseph Ready
+The Careers and Employability Centre is an amazing resource which has helped me search and apply for graduate schemes and jobs.”Joseph Ready

 All Sussex students have exclusive access to our jobs database.
 It features hundreds of graduate jobs each year.